nkakouros-original/ansible-role-certbot/README.md

       roles:
         - geerlingguy.certbot

+### Creating certificates with certbot

-After installation, you can create certificates using the `certbot` (or `certbot-auto`) script, which by default is installed inside the configured `certbot_dir` (when using Git).
+After installation, you can create certificates using the `certbot` (or `certbot-auto`) script (use `letsencrypt` on Ubuntu 16.04, or use `/opt/certbot/certbot-auto` if installing from source/Git.
 Here are some example commands to configure certificates with Certbot:

     # Automatically add certs for all Apache virtualhosts (use with caution!).
-    /opt/certbot/certbot-auto --apache
+    certbot --apache

     # Generate certs, but don't modify Apache configuration (safer).
-    /opt/certbot/certbot-auto --apache certonly
+    certbot --apache certonly

+If you want to fully automate the process of adding a new certificate, you can do so using the command line options to register, accept the terms of service, and then generate a cert using the standalone server:

+  1. Make sure any services listening on port 80 (Apache, Nginx, Varnish, etc.) are stopped.
+  2. Register with something like `certbot register --agree-tos --email [your-email@example.com]`
+    - Note: You won't need to do this step in the future, when generating additional certs on the same server.
+  3. Generate a cert for a domain whose DNS points to this server: `certbot certonly --noninteractive --standalone -d example.com -d www.example.com`
+  4. Re-start whatever was listening on port 80 before.
+  5. Update your webserver's virtualhost TLS configuration to point at the new certificate (`fullchain.pem`) and private key (`privkey.pem`) Certbot just generated for the domain you passed in the `certbot` command.
+  6. Restart your webserver so it uses the new HTTPS virtualhost configuration.

+### Certbot certificate auto-renewal

 By default, this role adds a cron job that will renew all installed certificates once per day at the hour and minute of your choosing.